 Title: Ride, Ricardo, Ride!

-to ride his bike through the village.
-He rode under endless skies, quiet
+Summary: Ricardo loved to ride his bike through the village.
+He also dearly loved his father and the times they shared together.
+With his bike, Ricardo would ride under endless skies, quiet and clear.

-and clear.
-He rode every day … but then the Shadows came.
+He rode every day … but then the shadows came.
+The shadows came and Ricardo’s world is turned upside down.